By Anthony KaDarrell Thigpen

 AUTISM AWARENESS – A recent pitch represented unlimited possibilities for the entire autism community.

 When 11-year-old Tatum Homec, of the Autism Academy for Education and Development stepped in front of the pitcher’s mound, the compassionate crowd cheered.
-AAED Tempe teacher Leslie Huffman nominated Tatum for the big pitch.
+AAED principal Katie Nieder nominated Tatum for the big pitch.

-“She has achieved so much in her time at the Autism Academy,” Huffman said.
+“She has achieved so much in her time at the Autism Academy,” Nieder said.
 “She accepts every challenge with courage and grace.”

 She was selected to throw the first pitch of the Friday night April 12th game against the San Diego Padres.
 Chase Field baseball park, Home of the Diamondbacks, seats over 48,000 guests, and the Phoenix major league team hosts Autism Awareness Night annually.